 and music, it captures a spirit of the "happy days."
 I love it!
 Your

 website is still the best!
-Richie Woods [Richie Woods has been a biology
+Richie Woods [Richie Woods was

 I just wanted to tell you what a wonderful job you are doing

 on this awesome, entertaining, educational and enjoyable, Oceanside Class of

 '60 site.
 I have spent hour

 upon hour of enjoyment with all the great pictures, music and information.
 It makes me wish I was a part of your great class!
 Thanks for

 the great memories of our little town.
 Thanks also for the great site.
 Keep

 up the good work.
 Caryn Brown